-Workers' Disability Compensation Appeals Commission General Rules
+Workers' Compensation Board of Magistrates General Rules

 Comparison of Rule(s) to Federal/State/Association Standard

 1. Compare the proposed rules to parallel federal rules or standards set by a state or national licensing agency or accreditation association, if any exist.